lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

-# A Minimalist Dual Modifier DotA 2 Keyboard Setup
+# A Minimalist Dual Modifier DotA 2 Keyboard Layout

 ### What is this?